Adityacode-hub/STL_DSA_STRIVER_SHEET/STL/Basics/intro.md

 # Template

-a template is a siple and powerful tool in c ++
+a template is a simple and powerful tool in c ++
  The simple idea is to pass data type as parameter so that we dont need to write the same code for the different data types

 #  keywords to support templates:-